StarTalk Radio - Einstein’s Genius with Ron Howard

 The physics.

-Oh, he did physics on the side.
+Oh, the physics on the side.

 He's got your back.

-Had my back.
+He's got my back.

-Or is lone genius a trope that we want to be true but never is?
+Or is lone genius a trope that we want to be true

-I mean, it's not true for me or in my experience of other physicists.
+I mean, it's not true for me or in my experience

 I know some very brilliant physicists.